 During New York City legalization in 1996 and 1997 I was voted to represent the Tattoo artists of the 5 boros on all three consecutive committee terms working with the city council and DOH and DEP and made presentations to them all.
-I was appointed by the City of New York as the Official representative of the Department of Health to assure the health and safety of the First NYC Tattoo Convention in 1997 to conform to tattoo regulations and health codes.
-Co-sponsored the First NYC Tattoo Convention in 1997 with Steve Bonge, Butch Garcia and General manager Clayton Paterson.
+I was appointed by the City of New York as the Official representative of the Department of Health to assure the health and safety of the First NYC Tattoo Convention in 1997 would conform to tattoo regulations and health codes.
+Asked by Steve Bonge to co-sponsored the First NYC Tattoo Convention in 1997 with Steve Bonge, Butch Garcia and General manager Clayton Paterson.

 The Institute of Medicine wrote book after book in the 90s promoting "evidence-based" public health policy.
 The year 2000 was the goal to have turned the nation around.

-The year 2000 came and went and while some hospitals and some areas began looking into CQ and quality control and evidence-based public health policy others have struggled devoting the time and resources to apply those lofty goals.
+The year 2000 came and went and while some hospitals and some areas began looking into quality control and evidence-based public health policy others have struggled devoting the time and resources to apply those lofty goals.
 There has been a de-emphasis recently on following a strict evidence-based approach.

-I have read through the transcripts of the meetings of Suffolk County Health Department and there is no assessment step - no community study to find out what the problems are.
-All I could see was research by internet surfing.
-For example, the piece from Pace University was quoted twice by two different people as "evidence" of prevalence and cost tyo the community but it wasn't a study, it wasn't a survey it was a vaguely understood questionnaire given to college kids asking them if they thought they ever had a bleeding, or an injury, or and infection.
-Then authors didn't even make a claim of it being a study.
+Having read through the transcripts of the actual meetings of Suffolk County Health Department relative to this issue you can see there is no assessment step - no community study - to find out what the problems are only internet surfing.
+For example, the so-called "study" from Pace University was quoted twice by two different people as "evidence" of prevalence and cost to the community but it wasn't a study at all, it wasn't even a survey, it was an extremely ambiguous, vaguely understood questionnaire given to students asking them if they thought they ever had a bleeding, or an injury, or an infection.
+The authors didn't even make a claim of it being a study.

-READ my comments at the time for the proposed Suffolk County regulations.
+Comments at the time for the proposed Suffolk County regulations.